Rudolf Nureyev: International appearances

-Nuryev made his New York stage debut at the Brooklyn Academy of Music in New York on March 10, 1962, dancing the Don Quixote pas de deux with Sonia Arova.
+Nuryev made his New York stage debut at the Brooklyn Academy of Music in New York on 10 March 1962, dancing the Don Quixote pas de deux with Sonia Arova.

 In October 1962, he had a major showing as soloist with the Chicago Lyric Opera and the Chicago Opera Ballet.

 Nuryev and his partner Braun appeared as guest dancers with the newly formed Australian Ballet at Her Majesty's Theatre, Sydney in December 1962.

 Among many appearances in North America, Nureyev developed a long-lasting connection with the National Ballet of Canada, appearing as a guest artist on many occasions.
 In 1972, he staged a spectacular new production of Sleeping Beauty for the company, with his own additional choreography augmenting that of Petipa.
 The production toured widely in the U.S. and Canada after its initial run in Toronto, one performance of which was televised live and subsequently issued on video.

 Among the National Ballet's ballerinas, Nureyev most frequently partnered with Veronica Tennant and Karen Kain.
 In 1975 Nureyev worked extensively with American Ballet Theatre resurrecting Le Corsaire with Gelsey Kirkland.
 He recreated Sleeping Beauty, Swan Lake, and Ramonda with Cynthia Gregory.
 Gregory and Brun joined Nureyev in a pas des trois from the little-known August Bournonville ballet La Ventana.

 The Paris Opera Ballet

 In January 1982, Austria granted Nureyev citizenship, ending more than 21 years of statelessness.
-He had been traveling on a United Nations Geneva Convention passport.
+He had been travelling on a United Nations Geneva Convention passport.

 In 1983, he was appointed director of the Paris Opera Ballet, where, as well as directing, he continued to dance and to promote younger dancers.
 He remained there as a dancer and chief choreographer until 1989.
 Among the dancers he mentored were Sylvie Guillem, Isabelle Guérin, Manuel Legris, Elisabeth Maurin, Élisabeth Platel, Charles Jude, and Monique Loudières.

 His artistic directorship of the Paris Opera Ballet was a great success, lifting the company out of a dark period.
-His version of Sleeping Beauty remains in the repertoire and was revived and filmed with his protégé Manuel Legris in the lead.
+His version of Sleeping Beauty remains in the repertoire and was revived and filmed with his protégé Manuel Legris in the male lead.

 Despite advancing illness towards the end of his tenure, he worked tirelessly, staging new versions of old standbys and commissioning some of the most ground-breaking choreographic works of his time.
 His own Romeo and Juliet was a popular success.
 When he was sick towards the end of his life, he worked on a final production of La Bayadère which closely follows the Mariinsky Ballet version he danced as a young man.